Here are 13 of the most ambitious futuristic airport designs we've ever seen. The following are in no particular order and are far from exhaustive.

 The architects from Fentress wanted to provide a structure that would blend nicely with the city's main skyline.
-The building can also withstand a magnitude 8 earthquake, nice!
+The building can also withstand a magnitude 8 earthquake!

-The brief from the Incheon Airport Mangement was to provide a single terminal that could accommodate 72 gates inside a 650,321 m2 structure.
+The brief from the Incheon Airport Management was to provide a single terminal that could accommodate 72 gates inside a 160 acres (650,321 m2) structure.
 It also had to be future-proof and incorporate green technology as well as be flexible enough for future reconfiguration as the industry evolves.

-The winning architects, Fentress, took up the challenge with vigor.
+The winning architect, Fentress, took up the challenge with vigor.
 Scheduled for completion by 2020, the design is certainly one of the more futuristic airports out there.

 Supposedly inspired by the rugged geography of the surrounding area the "Rock" Terminal of Wellington's International Airport is a great example of a futuristic airport.
 Completed in 2010, this terminal building has a unique style indeed.

 It took five years to complete and is both a sculpture and transit building in one.
-The main feature is its steel-beam and copper roof, which gives it the affectionate name of the "The Rock".
+The main feature is its steel-beam and copper roof, which gives it the affectionate name of "The Rock."

-HOK, who often work with NASA, has been developing a new airport for Lisbon, Portugal for some years.
+HOK, who often works with NASA, has been developing a new airport for Lisbon, Portugal for some years.
 They won an international competition to help bring 43 million passengers a year to Lisbon.

 It is, in fact, a floating airport sited right smack bang in the middle of the Thames Estuary.
 Nice work.